blargoflatsome/COD/content/c/mechanics/inspiration.md

 You will gain it pretty frequently so do not be afraid to use it.

 ### By the book
-You may expend it to reroll any die immediately after **you** rolling it, then you must use the new roll.
+You may expend it to reroll any die immediately after **you** rolled it, then you must use the new roll.

 ### Despair System
 During a long rest an Inspiration may be spent to remove 1 level of Despair.